saralana/saralana.github.io/_pages/bio-en.md

 <br>

-Sara Lana is a 33 year-old Brazilian artist and developer.
-She was born in Belo Horizonte (Brazil), studied Mathematics and Electric Engineering in the Federal University of Minas Gerais.
+Sara Lana is a Brazilian artist and developer (1988, Belo Horizonte – Brazil).
+She studied Mathematics and Electric Engineering at Federal University of Minas Gerais from 2007 to 2015 where she collaborated with CEGeME - Center for Research on Musical Gesture & Expression.
 Her projects lie in the convergence of art and technology.
-She often uses varied supports, especially sound, electronics and video, having illustration and cartography as important elements throughout her process of creation.
+She often uses multiple supports, especially sound, electronics and video, having illustration and cartography as important elements throughout her creative process.

-Sara was artist-in-residence in several spaces dedicated to art, science and technology, such as Bolsa Pampulha 2019 and presented her works in exhibitions in Brazil, Chile, Mexico, Spain and France.
+Sara was awarded the Akademie Solitude 2024 fellowship and the Bolsa Pampulha fellowship (Pampulha Art Museum, Brazil), when she developed and exhibited her project 'Species of Spaces'.
+She was also an artist-in-residence in several spaces dedicated to art, sound and technology in Br, Chile, Mx, Romania and Switzerland.
+Her project 'Blind Spots' was hosted by RedBullStation (2017, Brazil), MediaLabMX (2018, México), CCD – Center of Digital Culture (2019, México), among others.
+Her sound installation 'Antonyms Machine' was exhibited at Oi Futuro (2019, Rio de Janeiro) and Sesc (2018–2022, Minas Gerais and São Paulo states).

-Her projects act as questioning and reaction tools to the alienation of a society imprisoned by the monopoly of technological knowledge.
-She also works in collaboration with non-human species and relies on the intermediation of digital devices to garantee more balanced relationships.
+Her sound pieces were broadcasted in radios all over the world, such as Orelhinha (2021, Br), presented at 'Seres Rios Festival'  – BDMG (2021, Brazil) and 'Mutt Dogs' (2017, Brazil) presented in avant-première at Centre Pompidou (2018, France) and nominated to Phonurgia Nova Awards (2018, France).

 <div class="selection">